How to Teach English in South America: Tips, Resources, Job Opportunities and More

-Why Teach English in South America?
+What to Do Before You Teach English in South America

-The first step is to decide where you want to go and do plenty of research.
 This online cost of living tool is a great way to compare prices between your top-choice locations.

 - Monthly rent (including expenses like utilities)